14 Things Only People with Anxiety Will Understand

 The effects of anxiety can be physical

 Let’s be clear: Even though anxiety is a mental health disorder, it’s not just something that just affects your mind.
 Anxious feelings can manifest physically—sometimes severely.
 For example, Dr. Breur says someone suffering from a panic attack may feel dizzy, shaky, or short of breath.
 Panic can be a type of anxiety or a separate disorder.
-Physical symptoms of generalized anxiety disorder commonly manifest as muscle tension, irritability, restlessness, and feeling “keyed up.”
+Physical symptoms of generalized anxiety disorder commonly manifest as chest tightness, muscle tension, irritability, restlessness, and feeling “keyed up.”
 To ease anxiety before such symptoms strike, try these natural remedies for anxiety symptoms.

 Millions of Americans have anxiety

 If you think that anxiety only affects a handful of people, think again.
 There are a whopping 40 million U.S. adults suffering from anxiety disorders, according to the Anxiety and Depression Association of America.
 Yet since there still tends to be a stigma associated with the condition, it can be harrowing to admit that you’re a sufferer.
+Here are 16 quotes to help you cope with anxiety a little better.

 In fact, it’s the most common mental illness in America